 In Session IV, “How to Manage the North Korean Nuclear Problem”, participants examined step-wise approaches, verification mechanisms and regional cooperation and coordination regarding the North Korea nuclear issue.

 For more details regarding the meeting, the full report can be downloaded from the left column.

-This summary and the report were prepared by Jamie Cho, Program Officer at APLN Secretariat, with the help by John Tilemann, Research Director of APLN.
+This summary and the report were prepared by Jamie Cho, Program Officer at APLN Secretariat, with the help of John Tilemann, Research Director at APLN.

 Image: Unsplash stock, Sunyu Kim.